Can Everyone Save 15 Percent or More?

 The deductible is what you have to pay out of your own pocket before the insurance company will pay anything.
 If you get into an accident with $2,000 worth of damage and your deductible is $1,000, you would pay $1,000 and the auto insurance company would pay the other $1,000.

 The higher deductible, the lower the cost for your insurance.
 But make sure you have your deductible available in the bank and that you can spare that money in case of an accident.
 Remember, accidents often happens when you least expect them.

 If the mileage you drive your vehicle is lower than the average, you will probably qualify for a discount.

 If you live in a high crime area or a location where there are many accidents or thefts, it will matter.
 Keep this in mind when you ask for a quote.

 Sit down and look at the quotes.
-All of this probably took you more than 15 minutes.
+All of this probably took you more than 15 minutes and it might not have saved you 15 percent.
 But maybe you got lucky.
 Maybe you got a better insurance for less..?
 Then we congratulate.